-A relationship details form (SS284 form) is helpful for couples who want to get Centrelink payments.
 This form will assess a couple’s living arrangement and relationship status, but why?
-In the event of a separation, couples may have disputes on financial duties, especially if there are children in the relationship.
+In the event of a separation, couples may have disputes over financial responsibilities, especially if they have children together.

-Before we discuss the contents of a relationship details form, let us first learn what it’s for.
+Now, let’s explore the contents of a relationship details form.
+Let us first learn what it’s for.

 The Australian government provides parenting payments that will greatly benefit families all over the country.
 One can access such benefits if they complete the SS284 form.